|Atari Says Its First Word Ad

 I then tried using two different versions of Atari Translator, a piece of software that makes an Atari 800XL work more like an Atari 400/800, but it still didn't work.

-If your interested in experimenting with a product similar in functionality to the Voice Box, try the SpeakJet chip.
+If you're interested in experimenting with a product similar in functionality to the Voice Box, try the SpeakJet chip.
 The SpeakJet chip can be put on a breadboard and hooked up to an Ardunio, Raspberry PI or even, dare I say, an Atari Home Computer.